2023 Best Value Allied Health Services Undergraduate Certificate Schools in Washington

 Full Allied Health & Medical Assisting Services at North Seattle College Report

-BC also took the #4 spot in our Best Allied Health Services Undergraduate Certificate Trade Schools in Washington rankings.
+BC also made our Best Allied Health Services Undergraduate Certificate Trade Schools in Washington list, coming in at #4.

-Read full report on Allied Health & Medical Assisting Services at Bellevue College
+Full Allied Health & Medical Assisting Services at Bellevue College Report

-The average tuition and fees for an in-state undergraduate at Seattle Central are $4,865 a year.
+In-state tuition fees for undergraduate students at Seattle Central are $4,865 per year.

 Full Allied Health & Medical Assisting Services at Seattle Central College Report